tigera-cs/servicenow/traininglabs/2.2-networking-pod-connectivity-advanced-lab/README.md

 This should have succeeded, showing that the nginx pod is directly routable on the broader network.

-If you would like to see IP allocation stats from Calico-IPAM, run the following command.
+If you would like to see IP allocation stats from Calico-IPAM, run the following command from the master.

 ```
 calicoctl ipam show